colinnewell/jenkins-job-mint/README.md

     mint get -v test-job test-job2

-Create a new job using a template:

-	mint job --template template.xml --variables '{"a":3}' new-job
+Once you have the config files edit them to replace parts that need changing when a new job is created.
+The `job` variable is provided as standard, others can be passed in using the `--variables` command line arg.

 The template can use the standard Go text/template syntax.